 Southwest Iowa Regional Emergency Response Training Center

 The Southwest Iowa Regional Emergency Response Training Center opened May 22, 2009.
 The centerpiece of the facility is the four-story drill tower.
 Designed by WHP Training Towers, the building features one Class A burn room and two Class B burn rooms supplied with natural gas.
-The state-of-the-art Class B live-fire simulation system was designed and installed by Pro-Safe Systems Fire Training Systems out of Toronto, Canada.
+Pro-Safe Systems Fire Training Systems out of Toronto, Canada, designed and installed the state-of-the-art Class B live-fire simulation system.

 Other tower features include: